UWC2-PYTHON/ProgrammingInPython/source/topics/01-setting_up/intro_to_git.rst

 Since ``git`` is a *distributed* versioning system, there is no **primary** repository that serves as the one to rule them all.
 This simply means that all repositories on each users machine should look the same.

 However, to keep things sane, there is generally one "central" repository chosen that users check with for changes.
-For us this is the one hosted on GitHub in the UWPCE-PythonCert-ClassRepos organization.

 ..
 Working with Remotes